hekonsek/ansible-role-ec2-vpc-single/README.md

 ## Installation

-    ansible-galaxy install hekonsek.fedora-ec2,0.11
+    ansible-galaxy install hekonsek.fedora-ec2-vpc-single,0.0

 ## Role variables

+- `vpc_name` - **Required** VPC name.
+It is also used as prefix for names of subnet, internet gateway and route table.
-- `instance_region` - AWS region to use.
+- `region` - AWS region to use.
 Default region is `us-east-1` i.e. the cheapest one.
-- `instance_name` - name tag for created instance.
-Default value is `defaultServer`.
-- `instance_type` - instance type.
-Default value is `t2.medium`.
-- `instance_ssd` - indicates if SSD disk should be used.
-Default value is `true`.
-- `keyName` - name that should be assigned to the uploaded SSH public key.
-Default value is `defaultKey`.
-- `group` - name of the security group to create and use.
-Default value is `default`.
-- `volume_size` - volume size in GB.
-Default value is `8`.
-- `volume_device_name` - name of the volume device.
-Default value is `/dev/sda1`.

 ## Example playbook